matlab-deep-learning/llms-with-matlab/doc/functions/generate.md

 `model.ModelName` (default) | `"gpt-4o-mini"` | `"gpt-4"` | `"gpt-3.5-turbo"` | `"dall-e-2"` | ...

-Name of the OpenAI or Ollama model to use for text generation.
+Name of the model to use for text generation.

 To use an Ollama model, first install it following the instructions at [https://ollama.com/library](https://ollama.com/library).